Omegapoint/cydig-compliance-action/README.md

 npm install
 ```

-By first running this command in the root you get the linting and format rules downloaded.
+To enable linting and format rules if´ts not enabled.
 So, every time you make a commit, a pre-hook will run to validate the rules.
 If there are any violation you will se an error or a warning in the terminal.
 Read more [here](/LinitingAndFormat.md).
 To fix format warnings run the following command from the **root**:

 ```bash
 npm run format:write